afenne4/Reproducible-Research-CP2/README.md

   -CropDmgExp: A character variable that indicates CropDmg needs to get modified by a certain amount.
 The modifications are the same as PropDmgExp, but are applied to CropDmg.

+## Files in this Repo
+The report showcasing the analysis of this data is located in the pdf file and contains the rendered figures There is also the R Markdown file which can be used to independently run the analysis.
+These files are commented so the reader understands the code chunks and why certain data preparation decisions were made in addition to an interpretation of the figures.